-- 6. Ensure that every strategy, delivery We welcome the diversity of our staff and customers and regard this as the strength of plan and staff appraisal has an our borough.
-We want to continue to improve and increase diversity at senior levels equality objective linked to it 7.
-Ensure every Equality Impact in particular under-represented groups - at all levels - so those in decision-making - Assessment is evidence driven 8.
-Equality Impact Assessments - considered by scrutiny on an annual basis to ensure scrutiny members continue to consider the equality implications of reports they look at - 9.
+- 6. Ensure that every strategy, delivery plan and staff appraisal has an equality objective linked to it - 7.
+Ensure every Equality Impact Assessment is evidence driven - 8.
+Equality Impact Assessments considered by scrutiny on an annual basis to ensure scrutiny members continue to consider the equality implications of reports they look at - 9.
 Increase number of councillor equality champions - 10.
-Review current equality skills. knowledge and training available to meet service needs and identify gaps - 11.
+Review current equality skills, knowledge and training available to meet service needs and identify gaps - 11.
 Develop and monitor mandatory equality training including antiracism for Councillors in line with staff training - 12.
-Support staff to improve the disclosure rates for equality data and understanding of how we use it to inform positive initiatives across the organisation and our workforce profile to reflect Croydon's communities and positions reflect the communities they serve.
+Support staff to improve the disclosure rates for equality data and understanding of how we use it to inform positive initiatives